Last Updated on 7 November 2022

 Day 2: From Bangkok Suvarnabhumi Airport, board the Bangkok Airport Rail Link (ARL) into the city centre.
 From Phaya Thai (BTS) station, take a taxi to your central hotel (insist the driver uses the meter) or walk if you can.
 Settle in after your long flight and familiarise yourself with your surroundings.
 Perhaps do something relaxing, like go on a long-tail boat tour of the khlongs (Thai canals) that are situated off of the Chao Phraya River to see the stilted homes, before heading to dinner.

-Day 3: Wake up early and spend Day 3 experiencing some of the best things to do in Bangkok.
+Day 3: Wake up early and spend day 3 of your three weeks in Thailand experiencing some of the best things to do in Bangkok.
 Visit some beautifully ornate temples like the Grand Palace, Wat Pho and Wat Arun.
 For dinner, eat the tastiest Massaman Curry at Ranee’s Restaurant.
 If you’re feeling brave and fancy some craziness, wander around to the notorious Khao San Road for a Chang (Thai beer).
 Or, for something tamer, head to a chic rooftop bar to enjoy the Bangkok skyline illuminated at night!

 Tip: Pack a sarong and some capped t-shirts because the majority of the temples in Thailand require you to cover your legs and shoulders as part of their dress code (the Grand Palace is particularly strict)!